tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/如何授权Bucket实现截图存储_intl_en.md

 ![](https://main.qcloudimg.com/raw/097144cf7c6d1df5923d406b0301f93e.png)

 ### Authorizing CSS to Store Screenshots
-1. Grant the root account (ID: 3508645126) permission to store CSS screenshots.
+1. Grant the root account (ID: 3508645126) permission to store the screenshots.

 	i.
 Add a user for the bucket in **[Bucket List](https://console.cloud.tencent.com/cos5/bucket)** > **Permission Management** > **Bucket Access Permission**, select root account as user type , **and enter the root account ID `3508645126`**
 	> **You need to enter the root account ID `3508645126` in the account ID field for authorization.
 (This root account is the CSS service, so it is sufficient to directly enter `3508645126`).**